 CRANE RAIL STEEL CHARACTERISTICS

 Crane rail steel is designed to give high wear resistance with a suitable tensile strength.
-The normal range of tensile strength is from 550N/mm2 to 1100 N/mm2.

 Most rails used are from 700/N mm2 to 900 N/mm2.